 The COVID-19 pandemic has already had a devastating economic impact on America’s nonprofit arts sector — financial losses to date are estimated to be $3.2 billion.
 No states, regions, or disciplines are immune.

 The arts and cultural sector plays a crucial role in our economy.
-The latest data provided by the U.S. Bureau of Economic Analysis reports that arts and cultural production account for $877,809,406,086 and 4.5% of the U.S. economy, contributing 5,107,889 jobs.
+The latest data provided by the U.S. Bureau of Economic Analysis reports that arts and cultural production accounts for $877,809,406,086 and 4.5% of the U.S. economy, contributing 5,107,889 jobs.
 Our nation will recover from the impacts of COVID-19.
 When that time comes, arts and cultural institutions and artists will serve as a vital source for healing on multiple levels.